Jubatian/rrpge-spec/specs/userlib/ifcharw.rst

 Calls the set output style function of the character writer.

+The Style value to set parameter may be omitted (Param2), which case the previous or a default style should be set for the passed attribute, depending on the implementation.

 The set output style function may be left unimplemented which case this function does nothing.
 Otherwise the implementation gets the parameters as-is, and no return value is accepted from it.